Tyla

-Tyla Laura Seethal (born 30 January 2002), mononymously known as Tyla, is a South African singer and songwriter.
-Her musical style is characterised by a fusion of pop and amapiano, with many publications dubbing her "Queen of Popiano".
-She gained international recognition after the release of her 2023 single "Water", which entered the top ten in multiple countries including her native South Africa, the United Kingdom and the United States.
+Tyla Laura Seethal (/ˈtaɪlə/ TY-luh; born 30 January 2002) is a South African singer and songwriter.
+Dubbed the "Queen of Popiano", her musical style is characterised by a fusion of pop and amapiano.

-Born and raised near Johannesburg, Tyla signed with Epic Records in 2021 following the domestic success of her 2019 debut single, "Getting Late".
-Her song "Water" was the first song by a South African soloist to enter the US Billboard Hot 100 in 55 years and was awarded the inaugural Grammy Award for Best African Music Performance.
-The single preceded her self-titled debut album (2024), which was released to critical acclaim and moderate commercial success, entering or approaching the top 25 in multiple countries including the United States.
+Born and raised in Johannesburg, Tyla signed with Epic Records in 2021 following the domestic success of her 2019 debut single, "Getting Late".
+Her 2023 single "Water" served as her international breakthrough; it was the first song by a South African soloist to enter the US Billboard Hot 100 in 55 years, and was awarded the inaugural Grammy Award for Best African Music Performance.
+The single preceded her self-titled debut album (2024), which was released to critical acclaim and moderate commercial success.
+In 2025, she released the extended play (EP) WWP, and embarked on its accompanying tour.
+This was followed by her second studio album, A*Pop (2026), which received critical praise and spawned the Billboard Global 200 top-twenty single "Chanel".

-Tyla is the youngest African artist in history to win a Grammy Award.
-Her other accolades include two MTV Video Music Awards, two BET Awards, three MTV Europe Music Awards and the honorary Global Force Award at the first Billboard R&B's No. 1's, among nominations for a Brit Award, an Ivor Novello Award, a Soul Train Music Award and nine South African Music Awards.
+Tyla is the youngest African artist in history to win a Grammy Award, with two wins.
+Her other accolades include two MTV Video Music Awards, two BET Awards, three MTV Europe Music Awards, among nominations for a BRIT Award, an Ivor Novello Award, a Soul Train Music Award and nine South African Music Awards.

-Early life
+Early life and education

-Tyla Laura Seethal was born on 30 January 2002, in Edenvale, Gauteng, to a Coloured family with Indian, Indo-Mauritian, Zulu, and Irish ancestry.
+Tyla Laura Seethal was born on 30 January 2002 in Edenvale in Gauteng's East Rand, to parents Sharleen and Sherwin Seethal.
+She is Coloured, with Zulu, Indian/Indo-Mauritian, and Irish ancestry.
 She grew up in Johannesburg, and graduated from Edenglen High School in 2019, where she served as Head of Culture.
+Tyla is the second of three children, include Whitney, Sydney and Tyrese.
+Her youngest sibling and sister, Sydney, is a model and content creator, and has appeared alongside Tyla in Swedish clothing brand H&M's Spring 2025 campaign.

 During her final year of high school, Tyla began pursuing a music career, sharing original songs and covers on Instagram while actively seeking opportunities in the music industry.
 She was discovered by her first manager, Garth von Glehn, who arranged her initial recording sessions.
-Tyla noted that she spent every weekend of her final high school year in the recording studio.
+She spent every weekend of her final high school year in the recording studio.